 According to the studies published by the US Department of Health and Human Services, the FDA (Food and Drug Administration) advises adults should get at least eight hours of sleep every night to be well rested.
 Many Americans are sadly missing the target.
 About 40 million people in the U.S. suffer from sleep problems every year.
 Most common symptoms are experienced by folks in poor health, with irregular, stressful, lifestyles, and can be directly linked to being over-weight and depressed.
 Some problems or conditions related to loss of sleep include insomnia, snoring, and sleep apnea.
 The National Heart, Lung, and Blood Institute describe the following conditions and symptoms of sleep disorders:

 Insomnia is described as chronic (long-term) when it lasts most nights for a few weeks or more.
-Insomnia seems to be more common in females, people with depression, and in people older than 60.
+Insomnia seems to be more common in women, depressed people, and in people over age 60.

 Sleep apnea is described as interruptions in normal breathing.
 Folks with sleep apnea experience regular breathing which stops or gets very shallow.
 Each pause in breathing typically lasts 10 to 20 seconds or more.
 These pauses can occur 20 to 30 times or more an hour.
 The most common type is obstructive sleep apnea.
 That means you are unable to get enough air through your mouth and nose into your lungs.
 When that happens, the amount of oxygen in your blood may drop.
 Normal breaths resume with a snort or choking sound.
 People with sleep apnea often snore loudly.
 However, not everyone who snores has sleep apnea.